OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 ...
 - [ ] Palette of the Greats
     - [ ] Detail View
+        - [ ] Use multi-select view and print statements to get MinimumPalette info for each.
+            - We should hard-code it...
+It's gonna be the same images all the time and we'd be doing the same calcs all the time..
         - [x] Add AveragePalette to bottom of DetailView
         - [ ] Information on: birth date to death date
-        - [ ] Add real avg. palette data
-            - We should hard-code it...
-It's gonna be the same images all the time and we'd be doing the same calcs all the time..

 ...
 - [ ] ColourComparisonView & Widget
     - [ ] Add Widget of last generated swatch